11 Legendary And Famous Blackjack Players

 Blackjack is a game that you play solely against the dealer.
 The rules of the game are extremely simple – don’t exceed 21.
 Aces are worth 1 or 11, royal suites are worth 10, and all other cards are worth their face value.
 Taking this game at face value, if you pardon the pun, you would be fooled into thinking that is it easy to play and simple to master.

 Blackjack isn’t a timed game either, so you’ve got plenty of time to decide what your next move will be – just be mindful of the other players who are waiting to take a turn!
 Live blackjack uses up to eight decks that are shuffled together to deter card counters.
+You want to approach 21 or get as close as possible without going over.

 In most casinos, a dealer will continue to play cards (hit) until they reach 17.
 If they go over 21, they lose (bust).
 If your card value exceeds theirs, you win.
 If it’s the same, you tie.
 If it’s less than theirs, you lose your bet.
+Blackjack is very easy to pick up and learn, but it takes a really long time to master.
+This guide will contain bios of people who have truly mastered the game in every way.

 By reading their stories, you might get some insight into how you can better your own game.
 Who knows – maybe you’ll strike it rich as they did.